qiyunzhu/woltka/doc/output.md

 ```

 In `outmap_dir`, there will be three subdirectories: `phylum`, `genus` and `species`, eaching holding three read map files: `S1.txt.xz`, `S2.txt.xz` and `S3.txt.xz`.

+## Table utilities

+Woltka provides several utilities under the `tools` menu for table manipulation (both BIOM and TSV are supported and automatically recognized).
+Here are details:

+- [**collapse**](collapse.md): Collapse a profile based on a source-to-target feature mapping; supporting many-to-many relationships.
+- **filter**: Filter a profile by per-sample abundance.
+- **merge**: Merge multiple profiles into one profile.